backdrop-contrib/collapsible/README.md

 - Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules.

-- Visit the configuration page under Administration > Configuration > Category >
-  Foo (admin/config/category/foo) and enter the required information.

-- Any additional steps.

 ## Usage

 To create a collapsible section of text, utilize at least two consecutive divisions.
-The first division should have the class collapsible_button, while the second one should have the class collapsible_section, as demonstrated below:
+The first division should have the class `collapsible_button`, while the second one should have the class `collapsible_section`, as demonstrated below:

 ```
 <p>A Collapsible:</p>